encryptogroup/LEAKER/README.md

 #### Usage
 Refer to `examples.py` to see how to use LEAKER.
 First, you need to download/extract the raw data into a corresponding subdirectory of `data_sources`.
 Then, you can index this data source (necessary only once) and load it with LEAKER to perform evaluations.

+To reproduce the LEAP experiment refer to `leap_experiment.py`.
+You also need to download/extract the raw Enron dataset to the subdirectory of `data_sources`.

 To generate the documentation: enter `pdoc --html leaker` with LEAKER/ as the current working directory.